 Washington, DC

 This parade is a fun-filled, flag-waving, patriotic way to celebrate July 4th.
 It will include marching bands from across the United States, fife and drum corps, military and specialty units, floats, giant balloons, dignitaries, and more.
 It is free and no ticket is required.
-The parade organizers suggest that it gets less crowded as one moves toward 17th Street, so viewing may be better at that end of the route.
+The parade organizers suggest that it gets less crowded as the parade goes on, so viewing may be better at that end of the route.

 A Capitol Fourth